OpenSPP/documentation/docs/user_guide/proxy_means_test.md

 - **Education and occupation**: The PMT may consider the education level and occupation of household members as proxies for income or consumption, as these factors can be correlated with higher income levels.
 - **Demographic characteristics**: The PMT may consider demographic characteristics such as household size, age, and gender composition as proxies for income or consumption.
 For example, households with larger numbers of children or elderly members may be considered more vulnerable to poverty.

-Overall, the specific criteria used to calculate the PMT may vary depending on the context and objectives of the social protection program.
+Overall, the specific criteria used to calculate the PMT may vary depending on the context and objectives of the {term}`social protection` program.
 It is important to select indicators that are relevant and meaningful in the local context and that accurately reflect household income or consumption levels.

 ## How to configure a proxy mean test